mstksg/inCode/copy/entries/advent-com.md

 randomness of the directions of motion.

 This gives us a clue: if we can find the $t$ that will give us the $R + V t$ with the *least variance*, we are good to go!
 All of a sudden, this is now an [optimization][] problem.
 Find the $t$ that minimizes the variance of x plus the variance of y.
-This can be done by using some calculus: we can compute the function producing the sum of variances as a function of time, take the first derivative with respect to time, and solve for
+We can find this by finding the formula for the sum of variances, taking the first derivative, and setting it to zero.
-$t$ that makes the first derivative zero.

 [optimization]: https://en.wikipedia.org/wiki/Mathematical_optimization